 Did you know that most postgraduate students are older than 25?
-If you're considering becoming a mature student, here are some of the perks…
+Here are some perks of becoming a mature student...

 Students choose postgraduate study for many different reasons, but most are either looking for a personal or intellectual challenge or to advance or change their career.
 Mature students are far from being the odd ones out, and their wealth of knowledge and diverse backgrounds really benefits the whole group's learning experience.

 As a mature student, you will have developed wide-ranging organisational, communication and negotiating skills – whether with colleagues or your own children.
 Your knowledge base will be wide, and you'll be encouraged to bring your professional and personal learning into your degree.
 Although you may not think of them as formal qualifications, these skills are invaluable for your study.

 2. Range of courses

 Looking to develop or change your career?
 You'll find there's a wealth of options to help you achieve this.
 For example, you may have a passion for economics, social work, or perhaps creative writing – you'll find a route into each of these through postgraduate study.